-• Internal Audit provides a risk-based audit plan and reports on the effectiveness of risk management to the Audit and Risk Management Committee.
-Internal Audit also provides an annual opinion on the effectiveness of the Council's governance, risk management and internal control environment.
-This assurance is obtained from involvement with relevant governance, risk management and internal review groups and outcomes from audit reviews carried out within the year.
-The Audit and Risk Management Committee adopted new terms of reference in 2020/21 and produce an annual report demonstrating compliance with best practice guidance.
-IT Disaster Recovery and business continuity plans have been reviewed, updated and documented in the Service Plans. • IT follows End User Device (EUD) guidance issued by National Cyber Security Centre (NCSC) when implementing security solutions and endpoint operating systems.
-Council IT infrastructure is audited annually, and results passed to NCSC for review and further guidance on actions to take to maintain compliance (including annual PSN assessment). • Effective arrangements are in place for the safe collection, storage, use and sharing of data with other bodies, including processes to safeguard personal data in line with GDPR requirements.
-The Council has a Data Protection Officer with resilience provided via a s.113 Agreement with Peterborough City Council.
-C Implementing • The Council received an unqualified opinion on the Statement of Accounts for 2021/22, which were approved in September 2023.
-G. Implementing good practices in transparency, Agendas and minutes of Committee meetings are publicly available on the Council's website and Committee meetings, where possible, are open to the public for contribution and attendance. reporting, and audit to deliver An Overview and Scrutiny Committee is in place to monitor and review performance, review and/or scrutinise decisions proposed to be made, review policy and strategy with a view to securing continuous improvement. effective accountability.
-The Council is mostly compliant with the Local Government Transparency Code.
-The Council has commenced a programme to ensure compliance with all the mandatory publication requirements of the code.
-The Corporate Management Team own the elements of the code which are specific to their services while the Corporate Governance group have oversight.
-On the Council's website there is a Freedom of Information Act page to enable members of the public to have access to all recorded information held by the Council.
-Decisions are recorded and published on the Council's website.
-As part of the Councils transformation programme, more forms have become available on the website and an increase in use has demonstrated the success of this project.
-The Annual report has been refreshed and is now more readable and understandable to our stakeholders.
-This report includes information on performance, value for money and the stewardship of resources.
+Committ control e Audit provides a risk-based audit plan and reports on the effectiveness of risk management to the Audit and Risk Management ee.
+Internal Audit also provides an annual opinion on the effectiveness of the Council's governance, risk management and internal environment.
+This assurance is obtained from involvement with relevant governance, risk management and internal review groups comes from audit reviews carried out within the year. it and Risk Management Committee adopted new terms of reference in 2020/21 and produce an annual report demonstrating nce with best practice guidance.
+IT Disast er Recovery and business continuity plans have been reviewed, updated and documented in the Service Plans. endpoin s End User Device (EUD) guidance issued by National Cyber Security Centre (NCSC) when implementing security solutions and toperating systems.
+Council IT infrastructure is audited annually, and results passed to NCSC for review and further guidance on take to maintain compliance (including annual PSN assessment). safeguar arrangements are in place for the safe collection, storage, use and sharing of data with other bodies, including processes to d personal data in line with GDPR requirements.
+The Council has a Data Protection Officer with resilience provided via a s.113 ent with Peterborough City Council.
+G. Implementing The Cou ncil received an unqualified opinion on the Statement of Accounts for 2021/22, which were approved in September 2023.
+G. good practices in transparency, and minutes of Committee meetings are publicly available on the Council's website and Committee meetings, where possible, are the public for contribution and attendance. reporting, and audit to deliver view and Scrutiny Committee is in place to monitor and review performance, review and/or scrutinise decisions proposed to be eview policy and strategy with a view to securing continuous improvement. effective accountability. complia ncil is mostly compliant with the Local Government Transparency Code.
+The Council has commenced a programme to ensure nce with all the mandatory publication requirements of the code.
+The Corporate Management Team own the elements of the code re specific to their services while the Corporate Governance group have oversight.
+Council's website there is a Freedom of Information Act page to enable members of the public to have access to all recorded tion held by the Council.
+Decision s are recorded and published on the Council's website. • of the Councils transformation programme, more forms have become available on the website and an increase in use has crated the success of this project.
+Pa ual report has been refreshed and is now more readable and understandable to our stakeholders.
+This report includes information rmance, value for money and the stewardship of resources. a)